No matter if you’re new to painting or a veteran like me, one thing is clear: you have to have the right tools for the job.

 I like to think of them as a painter’s best friend.
 Make sure that you don’t start your job without them.

-Respirator masks for painters are essential for respiratory protection as these are designed to filter out the toxins of the spray paint.
+Respirator masks for painters are essential for respiratory protection as they are designed to filter out the toxins of the spray paint.

 27- Heat Gun

-Another great tool to help cover your mistakes, heat guns allow you to heat and scrape up the paint pretty easily.
+Another great tool to help cover your mistakes is a heat gun which allows you to heat and scrape up the paint pretty easily.

 A great advantage of using them over chemical products is that they are less likely to damage surfaces—even if they do require a bit more elbow grease on your part to get the job done!